0xsequence/sequence-unreal/README.md

 void GetTokenSupplies(int64 chainID, FGetTokenSuppliesArgs args, TSuccessCallback<FGetTokenSuppliesReturn> OnSuccess, FFailureCallback OnFailure);

 /*
-gets the token supplies map from the sequence app
+gets the token supplies map from the Chain

 @param ChainId, the chainId you wish to use
 @param FGetTokenSuppliesMapArgs, eg)